Residents, village layer up lawyers

 Similarly, Gaudioso declared that Nelsonville’s village attorney had agreed with Homeland Towers “that we’re allowed to bring utilities” to the Rockledge tract via an old right-of-way across the property of a neighbor who objects to the tower.

 But Mark Blanchard, an attorney for the neighbor, asserted that the right of way simply grants authorization to cross the property, not to use it as a gateway to a large commercial venture operating “at the expense of your neighbors.”
 As a user of the right-of-way, Homeland Towers “is not allowed to make permanent changes” to it, he said, advising the ZBA to not condone anything that harms his client.

 Eleanor Chew, a 9-year-old Haldane student, informed the Homeland Towers delegation that “my mom has always told me to stand up to bullies and have my friends’ backs.
 You, sirs, are bullies.
 Please don’t put an eyesore of a cell tower in our lovely town.”

 Heidi Wendel and Joe Hirsch moved to Nelsonville in September after visiting regularly for some 20 years to hike and enjoy nature.
 Opposing the tower, Hirsch predicted “it would hurt the aesthetics of the village and bring down property values” and “be a major intrusion aesthetically, historically and psychologically.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.